 A list of anti-virus software can be found here: Best 10 Antivirus Software 2019

 Weight and durability – is it fit for being carried around much of the day?

 A service contract – what happens if it has a problem – does your retailer have any replacements on hand to lend to you while yours is being serviced?

 Insurance – make sure it is covered on your home contents policy.

 You do not need to buy Microsoft Office software (Word, Excel, PowerPoint, Publisher, OneNote) as it is free through the College.
 Once the girls start at the College they will have a Villa log-on and be able to download the software directly from Microsoft.

-You may bring your personal laptop to school and connect to the College wireless network.
+You should bring your personal laptop to school and connect to the College’s wireless network.

-It is your responsibility to use both your personal digital equipment and Villa Maria’s, safely, with respect for others and in accordance with school rules.
+It is your responsibility to safely use both Villa Maria’s and your personal digital equipment, ensuring respect for others and in accordance with school rules.

 The security of your laptop is your responsibility.